gustavo-depaula/dpgurl/README.md

 ### GET /:{short_url}
 Example: `localhost:3000/bPt_lg`:

-If the short url exists, a response with status `302 moved tetmporarily` and the corresponding long url as `headers.location` is returned.
+If the short url exists, a response with status `302 moved temporarily` and the corresponding long url as `headers.location` is returned.
 If the short url does not exists, a `404 not found` status is returned.